Old Snidow Obituaries

 Mr. Snidow was widely connected.
 He was a great-grand-son of Col. Christian Snidow a Revolutionary soldier, whose wife was Mary Burke, the sister of Sir Edmund Burke, the noted statesman, from which is descended some of the oldest and most distinguished of Southwest Virginia families.

-He had many loyal friend who share with his wife and sons grief for his loss.
+He had many loyal friends who share the grief for his loss with his wife and sons.
 His strong personality attracted many friends and he was noted for his kindness to the less fortunate.
 He had assured his wife before his death that he was ready for the change.

 Those from a distance attending the funeral were Mr. and Mrs. M. M. Herdrek, Mr. C. M. Triplett, and Mrs. Shepard of Whitethorn, Mr. K. P. Lybrook of Fincastle, Mr. Sam Worley of Bluefield, Burke Snidow of North Fork West Va., Mr. Bob Worley of Pulaski, Mrs. Mary Worley and Mrs. C. E. Gregg fo Radford.